 History of the Gewandhaus

-The first Gewandhaus (a building for the production and selling of clothes) opened at the Old Market Square.
-It functioned as a domicile for clothiers and dressmakers and was also used for events and market days.
+The first Gewandhaus (a building for the production and selling of clothes) opens at the Old Market Square.
+It functions as a domicile for clothiers and dressmakers and also for events and market days.

-Due to a shortage of rooms in the Gewandhaus, a disused synagogue (the Jüdenhof at the New Market Square) was set up as a cloth hall, an armoury, a silo and a brewery.
+Due to a shortage of rooms in the Gewandhaus, a disused synagogue ( Jüdenhof at the New Market Square) is set up as a cloth hall, armoury, silo and brewery.

-Between Frauengasse and Jüdenhof, the construction of the "second Gewandhaus" started.
-The basement was used for trade, and the upper floor was used for theatre and the selling of clothes.
+Construction of the "second Gewandhaus" begins between Frauengasse and Jüdenhof.
+The basement is used for trade, and the upper floor is used for theatre and clothes selling.

-During the Seven Years' War the building was completely destroyed.
+During the Seven Years' War the building is completely destroyed.

-The building was reconstructed to house the city bank.
+The building is reconstructed to house the city bank.

-The Gewandhaus passed into private hands and became a hotel.
+The Gewandhaus passes into private hands as another hotel.

 8 September 1997

-The five-star Radisson SAS Gewandhaus Hotel opened its doors with 97 beautiful rooms for its guests.
+The five-star Radisson SAS Gewandhaus Hotel opens its doors with 97 beautiful guest rooms.

-The 10th anniversary of the Radisson SAS Gewandhaus Hotel was celebrated.
+The 10th anniversary of the Radisson SAS Gewandhaus Hotel is celebrated.

-The Radisson SAS Gewandhaus Hotel was renamed the Radisson Blu Gewandhaus Hotel.
+The Radisson SAS Gewandhaus Hotel is renamed the Radisson Blu Gewandhaus Hotel.